Your Questions About OSHA and HIPAA Training Requirements, Answered

 • To protect the organization’s reputation and build trust with patients

-1. How often does OSHA/HIPAA training need to be repeated?
+1. How often does HIPAA and OSHA training need to be repeated?

 2. Who is required to complete the training?